MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 When you add an app from the SharePoint Store to the Apps site, you make it available for site owners to add from the My apps page.

+1. Go to the <a href="https://go.microsoft.com/fwlink/?linkid=2185077" target="_blank">**More features** page</a> in the SharePoint admin center and select **Open** under **Apps**.

-1. On the Manage apps page, select **SharePoint Store** in the left pane.
+2. On the Manage apps page, select **SharePoint Store** in the left pane.

-2. Search for an app or select a category on the left to scroll through available apps.
+3. Search for an app or select a category on the left to scroll through available apps.

-3. Select an app you want to add.
+4. Select an app you want to add.
 In some cases, adding the app might be supported in the SharePoint Store classic experience only.

-4. Select **Add**.
+5. Select **Add**.

     :::image type="content" alt-text="Deploy a SharePoint Framework app from the store." source="media/deployspfxappfromstore.gif" lightbox="media/deployspfxappfromstore.gif":::

-5. Review app permissions and data access.
+6. Review app permissions and data access.

-6. Some apps have the option to be added to all sites in the organization so that site owners don't have to.
+7. Some apps have the option to be added to all sites in the organization so that site owners don't have to.
 If you want to do this, select **Add this app to all sites**.

-7. Select **Add**.
+8. Select **Add**.

-8. If the app requires additional permissions, a message will appear.
+9. If the app requires additional permissions, a message will appear.
 Select **Go to API access page** to approve the permission request.

 ## Add custom apps
 <a name="__add_custom_apps"> </a>